 The stomach worm Haemonchus is a particularly nasty worm that causes scouring and anaemia (because of internal blood loss) in goats in the northern half of the North Island.

-- Big worm burdens cause ill-thrift, weight loss, diarrhoea and even anaemia and deaths.
+- Big worm burdens cause ill-thrift, weight loss, diarrhoea and even anaemia and death.

-- Affected kids don't grow well, they scour and have dirty wet daggy fleece under and around their tail.
+- Affected kids don't grow well, they scour and have dirty wet daggy fleece under and around their tails.

 - They may be thin with a pot belly.

 - They may not have a good appetite.

 - In severe cases, they may get bottle jaw (swelling under the jaw) because of low protein levels in their blood.

 Anthelmintics can get rid of worms, but it is important to give the correct type of anthelmintic, give the correct dose and drench at appropriate intervals.

 There are three types of drench - white, clear and third-generation ivermectin types.